-Every team has difficult challenges to solve, such as improving the customer experience, cutting costs, accelerating new product development.
-Crowdsourcing can help, especially when you create a strong stable of sponsors who hail from functions throughout your company.
-In turn, these sponsors benefit by the crowd generating ideas to address strategic business initiatives.
-Just as important, sponsors can evangelize your crowdsourcing program, building the foundation for an innovation culture.
+Every team has difficult challenges to solve, such as improving the customer experience, cutting costs, accelerating new product development, etc. Crowdsourcing can help, especially when you create a strong stable of sponsors who hail from functions throughout your company.
+In turn, these sponsors benefit by generating ideas to solve issues in their own functions.
+Just as important, they can evangelize for your crowdsourcing program, building the foundation for an innovation culture.